H-N-Minh/NN-QuickXplain/DecisionTree/README.md

 for arcade, i trained on this tweaks

 =================================================================================================================
-1. session (actually 2 sessions, each 500.
-1 with class weight balanced and 1 with class weight null)
+1. session
-    optuna_trials: 1000
+    optuna_trials: 2000
-    optuna_goal: "EXACT_MATCH"
+    optuna_goal: "EXACT_MATCH" for 1000, "F1" for 1000

       test_size: [0.1, 0.9]
       max_depth: [3, 5, 10, 15, 20, 40, 60, 80, 100, null]
       estimator_type: ['DecisionTree', 'RandomForest']
       multi_output_type: ['MultiOutputClassifier', 'ClassifierChain', 'Direct']
-      use_pca: [false]
+      use_pca: [true, false]
       class_weight: ['balanced', null]
       n_estimator: [1, 10]

+  This yields about 20k possible combinations. we train only 2k of them, splited into 4 sessions, each 500 models.
+  1. pca false, class weight balanced, Optuna goal Exact match.
+Rest is unchanged
+  2. pca false, class weight null      Optuna goal Exact match.
+Rest is unchanged
+  3. pca true,  class weight balanced, Optuna goal F1.
+Rest is unchanged
+  4. pca true,  class weight null,     Optuna goal F1.
+Rest is unchanged
   \\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\
-  SUMARY: 2 sessions ran in parallel.
-This is best top 6 of both of them
+  SUMARY: 2 sessions ran in parallel at a time: (1. together with 2.) and (3. together with 4.)
+  Each metrics below are marked for which session this best score is from After training, all best models of each 500 models per session are tested. ✅ means they improved QX

 1. Best 'EXACT_MATCH' Model:
   test_size: 0.80 || max_depth: 15 || estimator_type: DecisionTree || multi_output_type: ClassifierChain
   use_pca: False || pca_components: 0.95 || class_weight: balanced || n_estimators: None